 You can even prepare these beauties beforehand, so you have less to do on the day of your big event.
 Paired with a sweet, savory sauce, bacon wrapped green beans are difficult to beat.
 Even veggie ‘haters’ will find themselves reaching for another bundle.

 When selecting green beans for this recipe, it is well worth being choosy.

 Ideally, you want to use French beans because they tend to be thinner, shorter, and a bit more tender than other types of green beans.
 Some stores may try to profit off the “French-ness” of these beans by selling them as “Haricots verts,” which, by the way, just means “green beans” in French.
 French green beans are often a little more expensive, but any garden-fresh, skinny green beans will do in a pinch.
 For the best selection, try your local farmer’s market or an upscale grocery store.

 No matter which kind of green beans you buy, you need to prepare them correctly.
 First, give your green beans a good rinse and quickly dry them off.
-Pick up a green bean and find the stem-end.
-This is where it picked from the plant.
-Now grasp the stem-end between your fingers and gently pull down towards the other end, removing the ‘string.’
+Pick up a green bean and find the stem end.
+This is where it is picked from the plant.
+Now grasp the stem end between your fingers and gently pull down towards the other end, removing the ‘string.’
 Repeat until you remove all the strings.

 Before preparing the green beans, to save a little time, put a big covered pot of lightly salted water over high heat to boil and make an ice bath.
 An ice bath is a large mixing bowl a quarter of the way filled with ice and covered with cold water.

 After removing all the strings from the green beans, it is time to start blanching.
 Make sure the water is boiling rapidly, and add the green beans to the pot carefully.
 Depending on your pot’s size and how many green beans you want to blanch, you may need to work in batches.